JerryZ-CNSE/IS1200/README.md

 To set up the hardware, conect the Uno32 board to a laptop with a USB cable.
 To run the program, download all code, open "Project.c" and type "gcc Project.c -o project", "./project"

+"Main.java" and "Pixel.java" set up the pixels of the screen.
+"labwork.S" is part of a previous assignment and is used here to facilitate the ball movement.